Paroxysmal extreme pain disorder

 Paroxysmal extreme pain disorder originally named familial rectal pain syndrome, is a rare disorder whose most notable features are pain in the mandibular, ocular and rectal areas as well as flushing.
 PEPD often first manifests at the beginning of life, perhaps even in utero, with symptoms persisting throughout life.
 PEPD symptoms are reminiscent of primary erythromelalgia, as both result in flushing and episodic pain, though pain is typically present in the extremities for primary erythromelalgia.
 Both of these disorders have recently been shown to be allelic, both caused by mutations in the voltage-gated sodium channel NaV1.7 encoded by the gene SCN9A.
-A different mutation in "SCN9A" causes congenital insensitivity to pain.
+A different mutation in the SCN9A ion channel causes congenital insensitivity to pain.

 Symptoms and signs

 The most distinctive feature of PEPD is episodic burning pain of the rectum, ocular, and mandibular regions.
-It should be stressed that while pain often originates or is centered in these areas it can also spread or be diffuse in nature.
-Pain experienced by patients with this disorder should not be underestimated as women with the disorder who have also given birth describe PEPD pain as worse than labor pain.
+It should be stressed that while pain often originates or is centered in these areas, it can also spread or be diffuse in nature.
+Pain experienced by patients with this disorder should not be underestimated, as women with the disorder who have also given birth describe PEPD pain as worse than labor pain.
 Concomitant with this pain is typically flushing, often in an area associated with the pain.

 During attacks in infants, the child often looks startled or terrified and can scream inconsolably.
 These attacks can be precipitated by injections, defecation, wiping of the perineum, eating, or the consumption of oral medication.
 When attacks occur due to such precipitation, pain and flushing are often present in the area of attack precipitation, though symptoms may also be diffuse in nature.

-Other symptoms may include hypersalivation when attacks are localized in the mandibular region, or leg weakness after foot trauma.
-A prominent non-physical symptom are tonic non-epileptic seizures.
+Other symptoms may include hypersalivation when attacks are localized in the mandibular region or leg weakness after foot trauma.
+A prominent non-physical symptom is tonic non-epileptic seizures.
 Such seizures are more common in infancy and childhood than during adulthood.
-In older children, inconsolable screaming usually precedes such attack, followed by apnea, paleness, and stiffness.
+In older children, inconsolable screaming usually precedes such an attack, followed by apnea, paleness, and stiffness.
 Such stiffness can last from seconds to a few minutes.

 Attack precipitants are usually physical in nature, such as defecation, eating, or taking medicine.
 Some less common precipitants are micturition, coitus, and painful stimuli.
 There are also non-physical precipitants, such as the thought or sight of food.
-In general attacks tend to occur in the precipitated area, though this is not always the case.
-While some individuals have described a build-up to attacks, in general they tend to be abrupt.
+In general, attacks tend to occur in the precipitated area, though this is not always the case.
+While some individuals have described a build-up to attacks, they generally tend to be abrupt.
 The duration of these attacks can be from a few seconds to two hours.

 Patients are largely normal between attacks.
-The only notable interictal problem is constipation, likely due to apprehension of precipitating an attack.
+The only notable problem is constipation, likely due to apprehension of precipitating an attack.
 This symptom often decreases with age, likely due to coping mechanisms such as the use of stool softeners.